Garbage truck bucket hits bridge on Route 534 in Newton Falls

-NEWTON FALLS, Ohio (WKBN) – A road in Newton Falls is closed Tuesday morning after the bucket of a garbage truck hit an overhead train bridge.
+NEWTON FALLS, Ohio (WYTV) – A road in Newton Falls is closed Tuesday morning after the bucket of a garbage truck hit an overhead train bridge.

 The accident happened about 6:15 a.m. on Route 534 near Bandorr Road.